wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 Instead of minikube, there's also K3s, Microk8s on Linux, Minishift.

    * KinD (Kubernetes in Docker) <a target="_blank" href="https://kind.sigs.k8s.io/">https://kind.sigs.k8s.io/</a> builds K8s clusters out of Docker containers running Docker in Docker, good for integration with a CI/CD pipeline.
+   CAUTION: This utility is built for the Kubernetes team's convenience and thus does not have some convenience features and add-ons.
    <br /><br />

    NOTE: Kubernetes can use alternative container runtimes